 Let’s talk hiatuses!
 Ok, #SizeTwitter, who has taken 1 or more breaks from this place & did it help?
 What was it like?

 It counts for this survey if you came to Twitter but took breaks like: creative/art/writing hiatus, social hiatus, DMs closed, RP hiatus, or sex work hiatus.

 — Elle Largesse (@mightytinygiant) September 18, 2022

-Even if a hiatus is hard, you may come out of it with energy, brain space, emotional capacity, and all kinds of treasures.
+Even if a hiatus is hard, you may come out of it with lessons on how you and your body prefer to rest, and with energy, brain space, emotional capacity, and all kinds of treasures.
 You’ve just carved out a tiny hole in your life.
 What do you want to fill it with?

 How do I know when to come back?

 This might seem like a hard one to answer.
 But honestly?
 When you feel it, you’ll know.
 Come back from hiatus when you want to come back.